esa/nanosat-mo-framework/docs/source/netbeans.rst

 ===================================
-Importing the NMF into Netbeans IDE
+Developing and debugging the NMF under Netbeans
 ===================================

 .. contents:: Table of contents

 Getting started
 ---------------
-Netbeans is the recommended IDE to use with the NMF as it definitely works out of the box.
+Netbeans 8.2 is the recommended IDE to use with the NMF as it definitely works out of the box.
 To import your NMF distribution into the IDE, select `File -> Open Project` and select the NMF root directory that you cloned from GitHub.
 Netbeans will now import all Maven subprojects into the Netbeans workspace.